Traditional bathroom ideas

 Stick to a white or neutral toilet seat to complement your choices, or consider a wooden toilet seat in natural oak or pine that adds warmth and authenticity to your room.

 As with basins, consider chrome or gold-effect taps to complement your claw-footed bath.
 Freestanding taps are an elegant choice as they won’t detract from the delicate curves of your roll-top bath.
 Rather than rising up from the rim of your bath like conventional taps, freestanding taps rise out of the floor next to your bath with the pipework concealed by stylish metallic standpipes.
 If you prefer something more traditional, pillar taps with cross-shaped lever handles or mixer taps with ceramic details will fit the bill well.
 Mixer taps can also be a practical choice if you’d like a shower head you can use in, or over, the bath.

 You can also customise your bath by selecting feet to match, with designs ranging from ornate and detailed to sleek and stylish.

 Whilst showers might be a more recent addition to our homes, there’s no reason why they can’t work well in a more traditional bathroom.
-Frameless shower enclosures, such as our Luxuriant and Grandeur ranges, will disappear into the background in a room.
+Frameless shower enclosures will disappear into the background in a room.
 The soft curves of a quadrant-shaped shower enclosure suit a period bathroom well, and they fit easily into most spaces.

 Storage is crucial in any bathroom.
 The good news is that you don’t need to compromise on vintage styling when creating a room that’s both practical and packed with period charm.